How to become smarter? Study shows that cannabis improves executive functioning after only three months.

 Study Participants First Abstain For Two Years

 The study examined twenty-two medical cannabis patients over three months.
-Patients needed to have an IQ above 75 and to abstain from cannabis consumption for two years before the study.
+Patients needed to have an IQ above 75, and the desire to become smarter.
+Further, they had to abstain from cannabis consumption for two years before the study.
 Abstinence was key to allow the researchers to accurately investigate the impacts of the cannabis that was provided during the study.
-Cannabis consumption outside of the trial would increase the possibility of inaccuracies and could skew results.
+Cannabis consumption outside the trial would increase the possibility of inaccuracies and could skew results.

 Patients utilized a range of consumption methods ranging from smoking, concentrates, edibles, balms, and tinctures.